Sock monkey: Today

 People's love for sock monkeys has made the toys the center of many special occasions: trips, birthdays, anniversaries, weddings, and graduations, with their images now being used in photography, books, bookmarks, journals, greeting cards, jewelry, quilting, baking, sewing, commercials and movies.

 Sock monkeys are found in literature: gift books like Monkey Love, and Friends Knock Your Socks Off; the children's novel The Secrets of Eastcliff-by-the-Sea; craft books such as Sew Cute and Collectible Sock Monkeys; and they can be seen in Tony Millionaire's graphic novel Sock Monkey, in which a sock monkey doll is the main character.
 There is a film adaptation of Millionaire's comic currently in the works.
 They are also featured in the cover art for the 1992 alternative rock album Dirty by Sonic Youth.
+In 2024, a complete 392-page non-fiction sock monkey history book, Red Heel Sock Monkeys: Pop Culture Icons was published; illustrated with numerous photographs and cited references.

 One reason why sock monkeys are popular is that sock monkeys are said to be good luck charms, and as a result, people offer sock monkeys as gifts.
 Sock monkeys have been given to patients in hospitals as a symbol of a quick recovery.
 They have been given to employees to relieve stress and sock monkeys have been sent to soldiers overseas to relieve homesickness.

 In February 2015, Jody Lewis of Bridgwater, Somerset UK, made the official Guinness world record for largest sock monkey made from individual socks.
 The sock monkey stands at 10 feet 5.59 inches.